-In modern times legends are often ten a penny but to the pike angling world, Professor Barrie Rickards, aka the ‘Pike Doctor’ holds a rightful place as an angling colossus.
-This man quite simply changed the lives of thousands, even tens of thousands of pike anglers, club officials and pike anglers, including Chris Leibbrandt, who wrote this profile.
+To the pike angling world, Professor Barrie Rickards, aka the ‘Pike Doctor’, holds a rightful place as an angling colossus.
+This man quite simply changed the lives of thousands of fishery owners, club officials and pike anglers, including Chris Leibbrandt, who wrote this profile.

 The PAC was set up as a direct consequence of the need to protect pike, Esox lucius, the UK's freshwater apex predator.
-Despite their size and their (some say) fearsome toothy countenance, they are a fragile and enigmatic creature that are vital to the ecology of freshwaters in the UK.
-Despite this knowledge, the majority of clubs and water owners had kept up a relentless policy of eradication.
+Despite their size and (some say) fearsome toothy countenance, they are fragile and enigmatic creatures that are vital to the ecology of freshwaters in the UK.
+Despite this knowledge, the majority of clubs and water owners at the time had kept up a relentless policy of eradication.

-Barrie the scientist, rather than taking the received wisdom that pike were bad for waters, investigated and researched the evidence.
+As a scientist, rather than taking the received wisdom that pike were bad for waters, Barrie investigated and researched the evidence.
 Using data from scientific studies, he realised that eradication, rather than improving fisheries, was positively detrimental and set out to share this knowledge.

-In 1991 as Secretary of the PAC, I worked with Barrie to produce a groundbreaking PAC publication ‘Pike in Your Waters.’
-A publication that is still used to improve the welfare and place of pike in freshwater over 25 years later.
+In 1991, as secretary of the PAC, I worked with Barrie to produce a groundbreaking publication titled ‘Pike in Your Waters.’
+This is still used to improve the welfare and place of pike in freshwater more than 30 years later.

 As well as reversing the trend of pike killing, Barrie was also a catalyst for the revolution in pike handling techniques, changing tackle, wire traces, terminal tackle and bite indication, providing us with the correct way to unhook and return these fabulous fish.